erendowski/Chess3D/README.md

 KellyCode is gradually updating this to the THREE current version with modules - just for fun

-Currently at Three r150, Modules in, Testing final three modules next
+Currently using Three r170, Code review next

 Chess3D
 =======